University of Maryland Baltimore County (Mathematics)

 I am available in the evenings Sunday, Monday, Tuesday, Wednesday, Thursday.
 Also, I am available during the day on Sunday.
 I like to meet my students in public libraries, so they can be inspired to do great.
 My ultimate goal as a tutor is to help my students feel comfortable enough with their studies so that they no longer need me to help them anymore.

-I am an actuary with 16+ years work experience with the US government.
-I have taught mathematics and … Read more
+I am an actuary with 17+ years work experience with the US government.
+I have taught mathematics and statistics in college, but I enjoy tutoring a lot more than teaching; I don't like having

 Craig took me through my Real Analysis exam and explained how to better approach problems.
 Since I had trouble with Mathematical Induction and sets, he showed me the "quick check" way as well as how to write a formal proof.
 We made a study plan to continue working on Formal Logic and Statistics for Scientists and Engineers.